Dreaming381/TextMeshDOTS/README.md

    (bold, sembibold, black etc), italic, different optical design sizes etc. You need all of these files to enable TextMeshDOTS to automatically select the right font when you apply different `FontStyles`.
    In TrueType Collection fonts, a number of pre-defined variants are stored within just one `ttc` file.
-   Variable fonts are simular to TrueType Collection fonts, however the files are much smaller because the variants are mathematically defined via parameters influencing the shape of the Bezier curves.
+   Variable fonts are similar to TrueType Collection fonts, however the files are much smaller because the variants are mathematically defined via parameters influencing the shape of the Bezier curves.
 TextMeshDOTS can simulate bold and italic when those variants are missing, however this should be the exception and not the default.
       1. To use `System Fonts` (fonts that can be found on target device at runtime), drop the `ttf` `ttc` and `otf` files